hosikiti/briefcast/README.md

 ## TODOs

-- Skip podcast generation if feed is not changed and MP3 has been created already.
+- Generate 'all-combined mp3' for 'Play All'.
+- Generate a podcast on add.
+- Show toast after adding new podcast.
+- Add voice gender selection option.
+- Prompt to add a podcast after signing up.
 - Prepare production environment.
+- Add Google Analytics.
 - Add logger.
 - Limit the total number of generations within a day (300 times a day would be the upper limit for my budget).
 - Add 'Add Website' button, allowing users to easily add a podcast by specifying a website URL.
-- Add Google Analytics.
 - ...

 ## License